-31 EFRAG acknowledges that sometimes preparers of financial statements find it difficult to assess which fees are included in the ten percent test.
-Therefore, EFRAG assesses that the clarity provided by the Amendment could increase understandability.

-32 EFRAG assesses that the clarity provided by the Amendment to use either pre-tax or post-tax cash flows and consistent discount rates when measuring fair value could increase understandability.
+- 31 EFRAG acknowledges that sometimes preparers of financial statements find it difficult to assess which fees are included in the ten percent test.
+Therefore, EFRAG assesses that the clarity provided by the Amendment could increase understandability. - IAS 41 Agriculture: Taxation in fair value measurements - 32 EFRAG assesses that the clarity provided by the Amendment to use either pre-tax or post-tax cash flows and consistent discount rates when measuring fair value could increase understandability.